How Insurance Companies Calculate Damages for Personal Injury Claims

 Here’s a highly simplified example.
 If you have $10,000 in “specials,” which suggests a less serious case, the insurance adjuster may use a multiplier of 1.5 or 2 to get an amount of $15,000 to $20,000 in “generals.”
 The adjuster would then add your “specials and generals” to come up with a settlement offer: somewhere between $25,000 and $30,000 for this claim.
 If wrongful death is involved, the multiplier can be 10 or more, depending on other variables.
 But it doesn’t necessarily mean that the exampled $30,000 will be the insurance company’s offer.
 Then let’s say, your attorney calculates these damages using a “5,” and the insurance company uses a “2.”
 That’s a pretty large difference between your value and the insurer’s (in this case, 60 percent).
 If that happens, a quick settlement is probably not in the cards.
 This is why injured victims (and their attorneys) need to seriously consider:

-· How their injuries impacted their life between the accident and the time of their demand
+- How did their injuries impact their life between the accident and the time of their demand?

 In almost every injury case, injured plaintiffs are usually able to recover some amount, sometimes small – other times very large – for pain and suffering; depending on the severity of the injury and the impact it has on the accident victim’s future.
 The victim’s ability to prove the degree and length of their pain and suffering plays a large role in the amount of compensation they receive.